Board & Staff

-In March 2020, an interim Board of Directors (appointed by the Minister of Agriculture & Forestry) were chosen to guide RDAR.
+In March 2020, a Board of Directors (appointed by the Minister of Agriculture & Forestry) were chosen to guide RDAR.
 These directors, supported by staff and consultants, lifted RDAR off the ground by establishing a framework for long-term success.

 Board of Directors

 David is a veterinarian, Canadian Agricultural Hall of Famer, and partner of Rocky Mountain Holsteins Ltd. He has a strong interest in organization governance and is a member of ICD.D.
 Extremely active in the meat and livestock industry, David has served on the boards of the Calgary Exhibition and Stampede and Alberta Livestock and Meat Agency (ALMA).
 With 30 years of sales at Alta Genetics Inc., David brings extensive international insight.

 Passionate about all aspects of the cattle industry, Melissa enjoys working with producers to advance sustainable beef production.
 She’s a professional Agrologist with a Bachelor’s Degree focused in Sustainable Agriculture from University of Alberta, provincial coordinator for the Verified Beef Production Plus program and along with her husband is raising the fifth generation on their family farm.

 As a rancher for over 24 years, Steve is passionate about environmentally sustainable agriculture in Alberta.
 He has hands on experience working with Alberta’s Applied Research and Forage Associations and has served as Director for the Gateway Research Organization and Agricultural Research and Extension Council of Alberta for over 20 years.
 Steve is driven to ensure that Alberta’s agricultural producers remain competitive, profitable, and sustainable.